valtimo-platform/valtimo-documentation/release-notes/major9/09.17.0/valtimo-backend-libraries.md

   Properties in plugins can now be marked as secret.
 When configuring the plugin the secrets will be encrypted before being stored.

+  This functionality requires an application property `valtimo.plugin.encryption-secret` the value of this property will determine the encryption key.
+The encryption-secret has to be at least 16 characters long

   More information on plugin secrets can be found [here](/extending-valtimo/plugin/custom-plugin-definition.md#plugin-properties).